jaehho/jaehho/resume/main.typ

 - Built a web backend for business analysts, automating the aggregation of news and articles via APIs and integrating LLM-driven sentiment analysis with aforementioned forecasting models to enhance market insights.

 #work(
+  position: "Teacher Assistant",
-  title: "Teacher Assistant - Design and Drawing",
+  details: "Design and Drawing",
   location: "New York, NY",
   company: "The Cooper Union",
   start-date: "Jun 2023",